 To reinforce good behavior, you will need to train your dog, especially if he is an indoor dog.
 This will help you control major behavioral vices in dogs.
 Younger dogs may take longer to learn, but with consistency, they will eventually learn all the commands.

-For successful house training, you may consider the following tip;
+For successful house-train-a-puppy-pitbull-this-works/”>house training, you may consider the following tip;

 Only show your new puppy to areas he is allowed only.
 Having your dog know every part of the house is fun since you can spend time with him from anywhere in the house.